Santa Rita Prickly Pear: Incredibly Colorful Cactus

 • Virtually maintenance free

-• Has edible pads and fruit
+• Edible pads and fruit

 Things to Watch Out For

+Plants attract wildlife, both welcome and unwelcome.
 Amazingly, many desert animals don’t mind the spines and glochids.
 Javelinas, especially, like prickly pears — they are the mainstay of their diet.
 Pack rats eat them and like to burrow under them.
 Coyotes, desert tortoises, and jackrabbits will also munch on the pads and fruit.

 close up of santa rita prickly pear flower